 - On what basis do you make the payment to the worker?

-– Do you or the worker provide any equipment, tools of trade, plant or vehicles to perform the work (excluding incidental use)?
+- Do you or the worker provide any equipment, tools of the trade, plant or vehicles to perform the work (excluding incidental use)?

 - Is the worker liable for the cost of rectifying any defect in the work performed?

 Contractors are paid to deliver a result for the business which contracts them.
 Contractors may also have control over their own workers which gives them the ability to delegate or sub-contract workers in order to deliver the sought after outcome.
-A contractor will generally have tools, equipment and any other assets of their own that are necessary for completion of the work.
-Commercial risks are taken by contractors as they are primarily responsibility for their own work and are liable for the cost for rectifying any type of defect.
-There will generally also be a written contract between the contractor and the business which contacts them which will generally define a set period for the work to be performed, the cost for the work performed, material to be used, key milestones which may dictate payment and other terms and conditions.
+A contractor will generally have tools, equipment and any other assets of their own that are necessary for the completion of the work.
+Commercial risks are taken by contractors as they are primarily responsible for their own work and are liable for the cost of rectifying any type of defect.
+There will generally also be a written contract between the contractor and the business which contacts them which will generally define a set period for the work to be performed, the cost for the work performed, material to be used, and key milestones which may dictate payment and other terms and conditions.

 Meanwhile, employees are primarily part of a business and work in it.
 The business has the authority to direct the worker as they see fit.
 An employee cannot delegate or sub-contract their work and cannot pay just anyone to execute the work.
-Employees are paid based on the activity or item, commission and or time they have worked by submitting a time sheet for the payroll period.
-Employees are provided with most or all of the necessary tools, equipment, and any other assets that is required in order to complete their jobs successfully.
-Employees generally receive a reimbursement or allowance for any out of pocket expenses in the course of their employment.
+Employees are paid based on the activity or item, commission and or time they have worked by submitting a timesheet for the payroll period.
+Employees are provided with most or all of the necessary tools, equipment, and any other assets that are required in order to complete their jobs successfully.
+Employees generally receive reimbursement or allowance for any out of pocket expenses in the course of their employment.
 Lastly, it is the business’s responsibility for the work undertaken by employees as well as any liability or defect that may arise from the employee working on behalf of the business.